 -

-If there's a value for ECS_CONTAINER_STOP_TIMEOUT, then increase the duration value.
+If there's a value for ECS_CONTAINER_STOP_TIMEOUT, then check the duration value.

 Note: ECS_CONTAINER_STOP_TIMEOUT is an ECS container agent parameter that defines the amount of time that Amazon ECS waits before ECS ends a container.
 The time duration starts counting when a task is stopped.
-If you don't see the ECS_CONTAINER_STOP_TIMEOUT parameter in the output after you run the command, then Amazon ECS is using the default value of 30s.
+If the ECS_CONTAINER_STOP_TIMEOUT parameter doesn't appear in the output, then Amazon ECS uses the default value of 30 seconds.

 Look for other task-related issues

-To look for other task-related issues, use SSH to connect to your container instance.
+To look for other task-related issues, use SSH to connect to your Linux instance.
 Then, complete the following tasks: